jamescherti/outline-indent.el/README.md

 - `outline-previous-visible-heading`
 - `outline-next-visible-heading`

-Move forward or backward to the subheading with the same indentation:
+Move forward or backward to the same indentation level:
-- `outline-forward-same-level`: Move forward to the subheading with the same indentation as the one under the cursor.
+- `outline-forward-same-level`: Move forward to the same indentation level as the one under the cursor.
-- `outline-backward-same-level`: Move backward to the subheading with the same indentation as as the one under the cursor.
+- `outline-backward-same-level`: Move backward to the the same indentation level as as the one under the cursor.

 ### Evil mode